Does Age Impact Surgery Recovery Timeline?

 Age can influence surgical recovery because several biological functions gradually change over time.
 Processes such as collagen production, immune response, muscle maintenance, and blood circulation may become less efficient as the body ages.
 Let’s explore in detail:

-Check Out: Is Redness Around a Surgical Incision Normal or a Sign of Infection?
+It's worth knowing about: Is Redness Around a Surgical Incision Normal or a Sign of Infection?

 Learn How Magnesium Supports Muscle Recovery After Surgery?